mcoppolino/Sarcasm-Translation/README.md

-# Sarcasm Translation for Improved Sentiment Analysis Accuracy
+# Sarcasm Translation for Improved Sentiment Analysis
 Description of architecture and results included in academic paper "Sarcasm_Translation.pdf" contained in repo.